ibell/pdsim/doc/tutorial/tutorial.rst

 .. image:: page014.png

-You can then double-click PURecip.py to open it in the editor.
+You can browse to the examples folder then double-click PURecip.py to open it in the editor.

 .. image:: page015.png
     :width: 8in